Instruction sequence processing operators: Relevant Use Conventions

 \section{Relevant Use Conventions}

 In the setting of service families, sets of foci play the role of interfaces.
 The set of all foci that serve as names of named services in a service family is regarded as the interface of that service family.
-Unavoidably there are cases in which processing does not halt or, even worse (because it is statically detectable), interfaces do not match.
-This means that there are cases in which there is nothing that we intend to denote by a term of the form $p \sfapply C$, $p \sfreply C$ or $C \sfcomp D$.
+There are cases in which processing does not terminate or, even worse (because it is statically detectable), interfaces of services families do not match.
+In the case of non-termination, there is nothing that we intend to denote by a term of the form $p \sfapply C$ or $p \sfreply C$.
+In the case of non-matching services families, there is nothing that we intend to denote by a term of the form $C \sfcomp D$.
+Moreover, in the case of termination without a Boolean reply, there is nothing that we intend to denote by a term of the form $p \sfreply C$.

 We propose to comply with the following \emph{relevant use conventions}: \begin{itemize} \item $p \sfapply C$ is only used if it is known that $p \cvg C$; \item $p \sfreply C$ is only used if it is known that $p \cvgb C$; \item $C \sfcomp D$ is only used if it is known that $\foci(C) \inter \foci(D) = \emptyset$. \end{itemize}